Welcome to the SAENOPY Documentation¶

 SAENOPY is a free open source 3D traction force microscopy software.
 Its material model is especially well suited for tissue-mimicking and typically highly non-linear biopolymer matrices such as collagen, fibrin, or Matrigel.

 It features a python package to use in scripts and an extensive graphical user interface.
+The userinferface also has integrations for spheriods, fiber alignment and 2D traction force microscopy.

 This migration immune cell demonstrated what scientific discoveries you can achieve with saenop: